mrtty/PolyPhys/README.md

 # PolyPhys
-Some projects and exercises in Polymer Physics
+Some projects and notes in Polymer Physics